OliverJRCox/Doboz-XIIO-Firmware/README.md

 Hi folks, this is an edit of the firmware for the Doboz XIIO - adding a kind of CV mode to the Switch 2 output.
-It's basically raw unfiltered PWM from the capacitative data coming off the MPR121 chip, so please expect weirdness unless you manually filter it outside of this.
+It's basically raw unfiltered PWM from the capacitative data coming off the MPR121 chip, so please expect raw PWM unless you manually filter it in hardware.
 Sadly this is Github, and I can't code for you adding an RC pair to the Switch 2 output.

 The good news is that raw, unfiltered PWM actually sounds great and does weird shit as a modulation source, so consider this a gift in hardware form for anyone who likes creepy noises.